Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/README.md

 ---

 ## Result

-Completed the lab with successful identification of malicious behavior within PCAP files.
-Demonstrated the ability to extract, document, and analyze IOCs—skills critical for SOC and incident response roles.
+Completed the full HTB module and related labs with successful identification of malicious behavior and reconstructed attack patterns.
+Demonstrated foundational network forensics and packet inspection skills used by Tier 1 SOC Analysts and Incident Responders.

 ---